jyothishree97/javaPE2/README.md

 We have to write TestCases for the following problems

+4.Write a program to read the content of a text file, convert the content in upper case and print the same in console along with the length of the file.

+5.Write a boolean method called isEven() in a class called EvenNumTest, which takes an int as input and returns true if the input is even.
+The signature of the method is as
+follows: public static boolean isEven(int number)

 6.Write a program, which reads number of students and n grades as input (of int between 0 and 100, inclusive) and displays the average, minimum and maximum.Your program shall check for valid input.
 You should keep all the grades in an int[] and use a